jstetich/LCWMD_Monitoring_sum/Analysis/DO_Analysis_Summary.md

 This model does slight violence to the prior analysis, but is arguably a better description of what we know from the available data.
-It avoids overfitting the short site by site records.
+It avoids overfitting the short records at two sites.

 ``` r
 if (! file.exists("models/do_gamm_trend_2.rds")) {